kjhealy/pandoc-templates/README.markdown

 What's included?

 - Some [Pandoc](http://johnmacfarlane.net/pandoc/) templates for an
-  article in PDF (vita LaTeX) or HTML.
+  article in PDF (vita LaTeX), HTML, or Microsoft Word.
 These go in `~/.pandoc/templates`.
 These can be be pointed to directly with the `--template=` switch as appropriate.
 The `latex.template` and `xelatex.template` depend on the style files in [latex-custom-kjh](https://github.com/kjhealy/latex-custom-kjh/).
+  The Word reference documents depend on you having Myriad Pro and Minion Pro installed.
 - In R, knitr's `knit()` function will turn `.Rmd` files into `.md` files.
 The configuration file in the `knitr/` folder is an example to help you produce HTML or `.tex` using knitr's `pandoc()` helper